yagosamu/python-scientific-calculator/README.md

 ## 🖥️ Interface

-A calculadora possui uma interface intuitiva com:
+The calculator has an intuitive interface with:
-- Display grande para mostrar números e resultados
+- Large display to show numbers and results
-- Botões organizados em grid para fácil acesso
+- Buttons organized in a grid for easy access
-- Layout responsivo e moderno
+- Responsive and modern layout
-- Tratamento de erros para operações inválidas
+- Error handling for invalid operations

-## ⚠️ Tratamento de Erros
+## ⚠️ Error Handling

-A calculadora inclui tratamento para:
+The calculator includes handling for:
-- Divisão por zero
+- Division by zero
-- Raiz quadrada de números negativos
+- Square root of negative numbers
-- Logaritmo de números não positivos
+- Logarithm of non-positive numbers
-- Fatorial de números negativos ou não inteiros
+- Factorial of negative or non-integer numbers
-- Entradas inválidas
+- Invalid inputs

-## 💡 Exemplos de Uso
+## 💡 Usage Examples

-1. **Operação básica**: Digite `5 + 3 =` para obter `8`
+1. **Basic operation**: Type `5 + 3 =` to get `8`
-2. **Potenciação**: Digite `2 ^ 3 =` para obter `8`
+2. **Exponentiation**: Type `2 ^ 3 =` to get `8`
-3. **Função trigonométrica**: Digite `30` e clique em `sin` para obter o seno de 30°
+3. **Trigonometric function**: Type `30` and click `sin` to get the sine of 30°
-4. **Constante**: Clique em `π` para inserir o valor de pi
+4. **Constant**: Click `π` to insert the value of pi
-5. **Fatorial**: Digite `5` e clique em `!` para obter `120`
+5. **Factorial**: Type `5` and click `!` to get `120`

-## 📋 Requisitos
+## 📋 Requirements

 - Python 3.x
-- tkinter (incluído na instalação padrão do Python)
+- tkinter (included with standard Python installation)
-- math (biblioteca padrão do Python)
+- math (standard Python library)

-## 🏗️ Estrutura do Código
+## 🏗️ Code Structure

-O código está organizado em uma classe `Calculadora` com métodos para:
+The code is organized in a `Calculadora` class with methods for:
-- `criar_interface()`: Configura a interface gráfica
+- `criar_interface()`: Configures the graphical interface
-- `clicar_botao()`: Processa cliques nos botões
+- `clicar_botao()`: Processes button clicks
-- `calcular()`: Executa operações matemáticas
+- `calcular()`: Executes mathematical operations
-- `operacao_unaria()`: Processa funções de um argumento
+- `operacao_unaria()`: Processes single-argument functions
-- Métodos auxiliares para limpar, apagar, etc.
+- Auxiliary methods for clearing, deleting, etc.

-A calculadora está pronta para uso e pode ser facilmente expandida com novas funcionalidades!
+The calculator is ready to use and can be easily expanded with new features!

-## 🤝 Contribuição
+## 🤝 Contributing

-Contribuições são sempre bem-vindas!
-Para contribuir:
+Contributions are always welcome!
+To contribute:

-1. Faça um fork do projeto
+1. Fork the project
-2. Crie uma branch para sua feature (`git checkout -b feature/AmazingFeature`)
+2. Create a branch for your feature (`git checkout -b feature/AmazingFeature`)
-3. Commit suas mudanças (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push para a branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Abra um Pull Request
+5. Open a Pull Request

-## 📝 Licença
+## 📝 License

-Este projeto está licenciado sob a Licença MIT - veja o arquivo [LICENSE](LICENSE) para detalhes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Agradecimentos
+## 🙏 Acknowledgments

 - Python Software Foundation
 - Tkinter developers
-- Comunidade Python
+- Python Community

 ---

-⭐ Se este projeto te ajudou, considere dar uma estrela no repositório!
+⭐ If this project helped you, consider giving it a star on the repository!